Alex Katz: Collaborations

+Gallery of works

 Exhibitions

 Since 1951, Katz's work has been the subject of more than 200 solo exhibitions and nearly 500 group exhibitions throughout the United States and internationally.
-Katz' first one-person show was an exhibition of paintings at the Roko Gallery in New York in 1954.
+Katz's first solo show was an exhibition of paintings at the Roko Gallery in New York in 1954.
 In 1974 the Whitney Museum of American Art showed Alex Katz Prints, followed by a traveling retrospective exhibition of paintings and cutouts titled Alex Katz in 1986.
-The subject of over 200 solo exhibitions and nearly 500 group shows internationally, Katz has since been honored with numerous retrospectives at museums including the Whitney Museum of American Art, New York; Brooklyn Museum, New York; the Jewish Museum, New York; the Irish Museum of Modern Art, Dublin; Colby College Museum of Art, Maine; Staatliche Kunsthalle, Baden-Baden; Fondazione Bevilacqua La Masa, Venice; Centro de Arte Contemporáneo de Málaga; and the Saatchi Gallery, London (1998).
-In 1998, a survey of Katz' landscape paintings was shown at the P.S.
+The subject of over 200 solo exhibitions and nearly 500 group shows internationally, Katz has since had retrospectives at museums including the Whitney Museum of American Art, New York; Brooklyn Museum, New York; the Jewish Museum, New York; the Irish Museum of Modern Art, Dublin; Colby College Museum of Art, Maine; Staatliche Kunsthalle, Baden-Baden; Fondazione Bevilacqua La Masa, Venice; Centro de Arte Contemporáneo de Málaga; and the Saatchi Gallery, London.
+In 1998, a survey of his landscapes was shown at the P.S.
 1 Contemporary Art Center, featuring nearly 40 pared-down paintings of urban or pastoral motifs.

-Katz is represented by Gavin Brown's Enterprise in New York, Timothy Taylor Gallery in London, and Galerie Thaddaeus Ropac in Paris/Salzburg.
+Katz is represented by Gladstone Gallery in New York, Timothy Taylor Gallery in London, and Galerie Thaddaeus Ropac in Paris/Salzburg.
 Before showing with Brown, he had been represented by Pace Gallery for 10 years and by Marlborough Gallery for 30 years.

+In 2015, the Metropolitan Museum of Art exhibited the Alex Katz at The Met that spanned “nearly the entire arc of Katz's career and include drawings, prints, and paintings.”

-The prints of Alex Katz are distributed in Europe by Galerie Frank Fluegel in Nuremberg.
-A retrospective of his work is currently (June - October 2022) on display at the Thyssen National Museum of Spain, the first time Katz´s work has been displayed in that country.
+Katz's prints are distributed in Europe by Galerie Frank Fluegel in Nuremberg.
+In 2022, a retrospective of his work was on display at the Thyssen National Museum of Spain, the first time Katz´s work had been displayed in that country.